You've arrived at Perform Australia, your destination studio for acting classes throughout Canberra and Brisbane. So glad to see you!

 Reaching interstate began with regional NSW, opening drama classes in Queanbeyan and Yass.
 But Queensland also called.
 In 2017 Elizabeth and James purchased the Australian School of Performing Arts, Film and Television (ASPAFTV), a Brisbane-based drama school.
 Merging Canberra Academy of Dramatic Art and ASPAFTV in 2019, the two schools together became Perform Australia.
 In 2021, Perform Australia took the reins of Brisbane-based Drama Works Academy of Performing Arts, too, drawing even more students into its family.

-Today Perform Australia has its headquarters at 11 Whyalla St, Fyshwick, ACT, while also running many classes in the suburbs of Canberra, Brisbane, Sunshine Coast, Gold Coast, and parts of regional NSW.
+Today Perform Australia has its national headquarters in the ACT while also running many classes in the suburbs of Canberra, Brisbane, Sunshine Coast, Gold Coast, and parts of regional NSW.

 The Coronavirus pandemic also resulted in the establishment of online classes.

-Perform Australia continue to inspire several hundred students and families each year.
+Perform Australia continues to inspire several hundred students and families each year.
 It is also a proud sponsor of the Best Performance Award at the Lights, Canberra Action!
 Film Festival.